92401/Based-on-point-cloud-partitions/README.md

 Batch Training and Merging

-You can batch train all partitioned sub-blocks using the following command1:
+You can batch train all partitioned sub-blocks using the following command:

 ```bash
 python auto_train.py --base_path E:\model\partition_point_cloud\visible